Shirkanesi/CheatSheets/mailserver.md

 Note: you can alway take a look at `/var/log/mail.log` to see, if anything goes wrong.

+# Preventing mail-users from logging in via SSH
+(_Hint: make sure not to do a stupid mistake by disabling SSH for every account.
+If you do, you'll be locked out of the system :c_)

+Add a new group named "mailusers": `$ sudo groupadd mailusers`

+Open `/etc/ssh/sshd_config` and add `DenyGroups mailusers`

+Restart your ssh-deamon: `$ sudo systemctl restart sshd`

+Now add each user you don't want to log in via ssh to this group:

+`$ sudo usermod -aG mailusers <username>` (Important: do not forget the `a` in `-aG`.
+The a makes sure you do not remove all other groups!)

+## Re-enabling SSH for a user
+`$ sudo deluser <username> mailusers`  (Note: this will neither delete the user nor the group.
+It only deltes the membership of the user)

 # Daily house-ceeping
 ## Add a new user
 ```
 sudo useradd john -m
 sudo passwd john
+sudo usermod -aG mailusers john         // Disables ssh for john
 ```